gitqwerty777/JAV-Info/README.md

 You can do dry run to check the rename progress and then execute without retrieving data again.

-Failed requests will also be saved, clean the database if something went wrong.
+Failed requests will also be saved, so clean the database if something went wrong.

 ## Note

-- input file name should include bangou, or it will not be renamed
+- Input filename should include bangou, or it cannot be renamed
-- if there exist multiple files that have the same bangou, they will be renamed with serial number, ordered by original file name
+- If there exist multiple files that have the same bangou, they will be renamed with serial number, ordered by original file name

 ## Future Work